Bryq vs The Predictive Index comparison page hero with pre-employment assessment headline

 There’s a question underneath every assessment platform purchase that rarely gets asked out loud: how much of the hiring process do you actually want to hand over to AI?

 That question used to be theoretical.
-Well, it's not anymore.
-Maki People, a Paris-founded startup backed by $35 million in venture capital, is betting that the answer is "almost everything."
-Their pitch is an "AI Tier" of autonomous agents that screen, interview, schedule, and assess candidates with minimal human involvement.
-Five separate agents, each handling a different stage of the funnel.
-The goal is a streamlined early-stage recruiting so recruiters focus on high-touch interactions instead of administrative overhead.
+It’s not anymore.
+Maki People, a Paris-founded startup backed by $35 million in venture capital, is betting that the answer is “almost everything.”
+Their pitch is an “AI Tier” of autonomous agents that screen, interview, schedule, and assess candidates with minimal human involvement.
+Six separate agents, each handling a different stage of the funnel — including their newest, Tomo, an AI Interview Co-pilot that assists human interviewers in real time.
+In April 2026, they also launched an AI proficiency assessment, adding structured measurement of candidates’ ability to work with AI to their agent stack.

 Bryq takes a different position.
 One integrated candidate assessment.
 One profile.
-Five dimensions measured in a single session.
+Five dimensions measured in a single session, including the AI Proficiency Assessment built on six peer-reviewed frameworks.
 The AI does the heavy analytical work, but the hiring team makes the decisions.
-It's a different philosophy about where intelligence should sit in the hiring process, and choosing between them tells you something about what kind of organization you're building.
+It’s a different philosophy about where intelligence should sit in the hiring process, and choosing between them tells you something about what kind of organization you’re building.

 There’s a question underneath every assessment platform purchase that rarely gets asked out loud: how much of the hiring process do you actually want to hand over to AI?

 That question used to be theoretical.
-Well, it's not anymore.
-Maki People, a Paris-founded startup backed by $35 million in venture capital, is betting that the answer is "almost everything."
-Their pitch is an "AI Tier" of autonomous agents that screen, interview, schedule, and assess candidates with minimal human involvement.
-Five separate agents, each handling a different stage of the funnel.
-The goal is a streamlined early-stage recruiting so recruiters focus on high-touch interactions instead of administrative overhead.
+It’s not anymore.
+Maki People, a Paris-founded startup backed by $35 million in venture capital, is betting that the answer is “almost everything.”
+Their pitch is an “AI Tier” of autonomous agents that screen, interview, schedule, and assess candidates with minimal human involvement.
+Six separate agents, each handling a different stage of the funnel — including their newest, Tomo, an AI Interview Co-pilot that assists human interviewers in real time.
+In April 2026, they also launched an AI proficiency assessment, adding structured measurement of candidates’ ability to work with AI to their agent stack.

 Bryq takes a different position.
 One integrated candidate assessment.
 One profile.
-Five dimensions measured in a single session.
+Five dimensions measured in a single session, including the AI Proficiency Assessment built on six peer-reviewed frameworks.
 The AI does the heavy analytical work, but the hiring team makes the decisions.
-It's a different philosophy about where intelligence should sit in the hiring process, and choosing between them tells you something about what kind of organization you're building.
+It’s a different philosophy about where intelligence should sit in the hiring process, and choosing between them tells you something about what kind of organization you’re building.

 There’s a question underneath every assessment platform purchase that rarely gets asked out loud: how much of the hiring process do you actually want to hand over to AI?

 That question used to be theoretical.
-Well, it's not anymore.
-Maki People, a Paris-founded startup backed by $35 million in venture capital, is betting that the answer is "almost everything."
-Their pitch is an "AI Tier" of autonomous agents that screen, interview, schedule, and assess candidates with minimal human involvement.
-Five separate agents, each handling a different stage of the funnel.
-The goal is a streamlined early-stage recruiting so recruiters focus on high-touch interactions instead of administrative overhead.
+It’s not anymore.
+Maki People, a Paris-founded startup backed by $35 million in venture capital, is betting that the answer is “almost everything.”
+Their pitch is an “AI Tier” of autonomous agents that screen, interview, schedule, and assess candidates with minimal human involvement.
+Six separate agents, each handling a different stage of the funnel — including their newest, Tomo, an AI Interview Co-pilot that assists human interviewers in real time.
+In April 2026, they also launched an AI proficiency assessment, adding structured measurement of candidates’ ability to work with AI to their agent stack.

 Bryq takes a different position.
 One integrated candidate assessment.
 One profile.
-Five dimensions measured in a single session.
+Five dimensions measured in a single session, including the AI Proficiency Assessment built on six peer-reviewed frameworks.
 The AI does the heavy analytical work, but the hiring team makes the decisions.
-It's a different philosophy about where intelligence should sit in the hiring process, and choosing between them tells you something about what kind of organization you're building.
+It’s a different philosophy about where intelligence should sit in the hiring process, and choosing between them tells you something about what kind of organization you’re building.

 Side-by-Side Comparison at a Glance